JosepER/Inequality.jl/docs/src/gettingstarted.md

 ```

-Below you cn see an example of `Inequality.jl` functions working with a `GroupedDataFrame`.
+Below you can see an example of `Inequality.jl` functions working with a `GroupedDataFrame`.

 ```julia
 group = vcat(repeat(["a"], 10), repeat(["b"], 10))